Hurricane Matthew: Evacuations begin as deadly storm nears

 North Carolina tourists sent packing

-Gov. Pat McCrory declared a state of emergency for more than half of the state's 100 counties.
+Gov. Pat McCrory declared a state of emergency for more than half the state's 100 counties.

 And North Carolina tourists have been told to cut their vacations short.

-State emergency officials said they expect up to 8 inches of inches of rain and brutal winds starting Friday.
+State emergency officials said they expect up to 8 inches of rain and brutal winds starting Friday.

 "Many of our central and eastern counties are already saturated from storms during the past few weeks," North Carolina Emergency Management Director Mike Sprayberry said.